 And third, storing the data from Shopify in your own database is not altogether simple.
 Shopify data is varied and strange in places, with lots of parent-child relationships in the object structure, nested JSON fields, decorations like metafields, and myriad other specifics that make converting a JSON blob into rows in a table an annoying process.
 Choosing how to model Shopify’s data within your app can be a whole chunk of development you must complete before you even get started on the bit that makes your app special or unique.

 Merchants using Shopify expect their applications to reflect up-to-date data.
 Merchants don’t care that syncing is hard – they just want their numbers to match and their customers to be happy.
-So, most applications build a real-time data sync with Shopify using webhooks (or one of Shopify’s event real-time streaming solutions).
+So, most applications build a <inline-code>real-time<inline-code> data sync with Shopify using webhooks (or one of Shopify’s event real-time streaming solutions).

 Shopify has great documentation on setting up and securely receiving webhooks.
 Like Shopify, we think it’s important that developers ensure they follow the correct security practices around HMAC verification to ensure that it really is only Shopify sending them data.